Welcome to the UTSA Downtown Campus.

 One of the defining elements of the campus is its connection to the community and its role as a center for urban issues and research.

 The Carnegie Foundation has recognized UTSA for its community engagement efforts.
 Housed at the UTSA Downtown Campus, the Office of the Vice President for Community Services oversees many of the university’s public service, extension, outreach and community education programs.

 The UTSA Downtown Campus includes a 19,000 square-foot library, computer lab, professional quality theater, art gallery, campus bookstore, student center, fitness center, sport court, dining facilities, health and counseling services, student disability services, testing services, tutoring and writing support and more.

-Other features of the Downtown Campus include a 19,000 square-foot library, a 150-seat computer lab, a professional quality theater, an art gallery, a student activities center, and dining facilities.
-To learn more about what the UTSA Downtown Campus has to offer, schedule a tour, or speak to an admissions advisor, call (210) 458-2000.
+To learn more about what the UTSA Downtown Campus has to offer, schedule a tour, or speak to an admissions advisor, visit our UTSA Downtown Welcome Center online.